Before accessing your pension pot

 If you choose to defer your State Pension, it could be higher when you start to take it.
 Find out more.

-It's very likely that you've had several pensions throughout your working life.
+It's possible that you've had several pensions throughout your working life.
 There are various ways you can find lost and forgotten pensions.

 You can trace your pensions by using the Government's Pension Tracing Service and contacting your previous employers and pension providers yourself.